-Though you are balancing your body on your forearms, and toes, the majority of the work in a plank is done by your core.
-The primary muscles worked are the abdominals, obliques.
+When holding a plank you are balancing your body on your forearms, and toes, the majority of the work in a plank is done by your core.
+The primary muscles worked are the abdominals, and obliques.
 The secondary muscles worked are the anterior deltoids, serratus anterior, trapezius, rhomboids, and glutes.

 The Plank is a beginner’s level exercise and is a great accessory to your training routine as they don’t require any equipment and are quick to carry out.
 Getting into the plank position is relatively easy, and there are many challenging variations for those who find this exercise easy!

 You should move on to harder variations once you have achieved your reps and set goals.